NicolaiDTH/DWOW/README.md

-giDanny Dyer's Words Of Wisdom
+Danny Dyer's Words Of Wisdom
 --
 Ever wondered what Danny Dyer thinks of your thoughts?
 Neither did we.
 But here he is, sharing his input.
 Marvellous.